LegendaryB/go-wake-server/README.md

 ## Getting started

 ### Configuration
 The application can be configured via the conf.json file.
-A typical conf.json looks like this:
+A typical configuration looks like this:

 ```json
 {